takugian/quick-tutorials-with-aws/cloudwatch/cloudwatchlogsecsapp/README.md

 # cloudwatchlogsecsapp

-This project creates:
--  A CloudWatch Logs for an ECS App;
+This project creates a CloudWatch Logs for an ECS task.

 ## Helpful links